UNICT-DMI/Telegram-SpottedDMI-Bot/README.md

 meme:
   channel_group_id: id of the group associated with the channel.
 Required if comments are enabled
   channel_id: id of the channel to which the bot will send the approved memes
+  channel_tag: tag of the channel to which the bot will send the approved memes
   comments: whether or not the channel the bot will send the memes to has comments enabled
   group_id: id of the admin group the memebot will use
   n_votes: votes needed to approve/reject a pending post